Homestuck126/SPO-Verification-edit/README.md

 ### Dashboard

-1. Enter the Dashboard to choose the data you want to verify
+1. Enter the Dashboard to choose the data you want to verify.
-2. Download the Off-Chain Proof data, namely, ITM proof token
+2. Download the Off-Chain Proof data, namely, ITM proof token.

 ## Verify Procedure

 ### Verify by program

-  For the following code, pleaser refer to [VerificationApi.java](./src/main/java/com/itrustmachines/verification/VerificationApi.java)
+  For the following code, pleaser refer to [VerificationApi.java](./src/main/java/com/itrustmachines/verification/VerificationApi.java).

 #### Establish Verifcation Service